Membership & Licence

 Please provide certification of your experience and particularly of your higher insolvency work experience, from one or more of the IPs for whom you have worked.
 The certification may be made on the application itself or may be provided separately.

 Continuing Professional Development

 Fitness and Probity

-The IPA may make such further and other enquiries of third parties as it considers appropriate as to your fitness and probity to be an IP licensed by it.
+The IPA may make such further and other enquiries of third parties as it considers appropriate as to your fitness and probity to be a licensed IP.

 You should immediately notify the IPA of any changes in your practice

 before or after your licence is issued, including changes to where you work; changes to where your cases are administered; and changes to your nominated successor IP (or ‘alternate’).